PDEformer: Towards a Foundation Model for One-Dimensional Partial Differential Equations: Abstract

 \section{Abstract}

 This paper introduces PDEformer, a neural solver for partial differential equations (PDEs) capable of simultaneously addressing various types of PDEs.
-We advocate representing the PDE in the form of a computational graph, facilitating the seamless integration of both symbolic and numerical information inherent in a PDE.
+We \verC{propose to represent} the PDE in the form of a computational graph, facilitating the seamless integration of both symbolic and numerical information inherent in a PDE.
 A graph Transformer and an implicit neural representation (INR) are employed to generate mesh-free predicted solutions.
-Following pretraining on data exhibiting a certain level of diversity, our model achieves zero-shot accuracies on benchmark datasets that surpass those of adequately trained expert models.
-Additionally, PDEformer demonstrates promising results in the inverse problem of PDE coefficient recovery.
+Following pretraining on data exhibiting a certain level of diversity, our model achieves zero-shot accuracies on benchmark datasets that is \verC{comparable to those of specifically trained expert models.} Additionally, PDEformer demonstrates promising results in the inverse problem of PDE coefficient recovery.